altocodenl/tagaway/qascript.md

 	- Click on email link "Please click on this link to create your account.", should be directed to "Sign Up" view.

 ##Sign Up
+	- Upon clicking on "Please click on this link to create your account." on invite email, the Sign Up view should be accesed.
+	- There should be 3 placeholders:
+		- Username
+		- Password
+		- Repeat password
-	- Test 2-character username.
+	- Enter a 2-character username:
+		- Red snackbar of "Please enter a username with 3 or more characters" should appear on clicking "create account".
+	- Enter email address on username placeholder:
+		- Red snackbar of "Your username cannot be an email" should appear on clicking "create account".
+	- Enter username that tester knows its being used, like 'admin':
+		- Red snackbar of "That username is already in use" should appear.
-	- Test mismatching passwords.
+	- Test mismatching passwords:
+		- Red snackbar of "Repeated password does not match." should appear on clicking "create account":
-	- Test passwords with 4 characters.
+	- Test passwords with 5 characters or less:
+		- Red snackbar of "Please enter a password with six or more characters" on clicking "create account".
 	- Test passwords with special characters '@' '$' '%' '^' '*' '!'
+		- Password should be accepted.
+	- Account is created:
+		- Green snackbar of "Your account has been created." should appear."
 	- On invite-requesting email inbox, the user should receive an "Welcome to ac;pic!" email.

 ##Log In
-	- Click 'log in' with empty form.
+	- Click 'log in' with empty form:
-		- Please submit valid credentials.
+		- Red snackbar of "Please submit valid credentials." should appear on clicking "log in".
-	- Insert incorrect username and correct password.
+	- Insert incorrect username and correct password:
-		- Please submit valid credentials.
+		- Red snackbar of "Please submit valid credentials." should appear on clicking "log in".
-	- Insert correct username and incorrect password.
+	- Insert correct username and incorrect password:
-		- Please submit valid credentials.
+		- Red snackbar of "Please submit valid credentials." should appear on clicking "log in".
-	- Insert correct user and password.
+	- Insert correct user and password
+	- Should be logged in and redirected to 'empty' View Pictures view.
+	- Refresh browser.
+	- User should be logged in.
+	- Close browser tab.
+	- Open new tab and go to app.
+	- The user should be logged in.
+	- Close browser (all tabs, both incognito and regular browsing).
+	- Open browser and go to app.
+	- The user should be logged in.
+	- Log out
+	- Should be back to "log in" view.
+	- Refresh broswer.
+	- Should be back to "Log in" view.
+	- Log in
 	- Should be logged in and redirected to 'empty' View Pictures view.

 ##Recover password